jluthy/Noir/README.md

 # Noir
-Code to read SeqGeq Workspace information when using FlowJo Server plugin
+Code to read FlowJo and SeqGeq Workspace information when using FlowJo Server plugin